HashRebel/rebel-headquarters-web/docs/SitePackageList.md

 #### Workflow
 * Babel - manages pushing front end code to the client? (at least that is what it seems to be doing).
 I think this sort of acts like a mini webserver.
+* Gulp - right now I am just using to manage Sass compilation but I imagine I will use for more.

 #### Linters
 * eslint